-There is a growing interest in sustainability within the community regarding energy efficiency and energy production.
+There is growing concern about climate change and interest in sustainability within the community.
+New development should set the standard regarding energy efficiency and energy production.
 This is reflected in this policy regarding the standards to which developments are to be constructed.